solidjs-community/solid-primitives/packages/context/README.md

 import { createContextProvider } from "@solid-primitives/context";
 ```

-#### Creating the context provider and use-primitive
+#### Creating the Context Provider

-Types of the context are inferred from it's factory function.
-Factory function will run when the provider component in executed.
-It takes the provider component `props` as it's argument, and what it returns will be available in the contexts for all the underlying components.
+Given a factory function, `createContextProvider` creates a SolidJS Context and returns both a Provider component for setting the context, and a useContext helper for getting the context.
+The factory function gets called when the provider component gets executed; all `props` of the provider component get passed into the factory function, and what it returns will be available in the contexts for all the underlying components.
+The types of the provider props and context are inferred from the factory function.

 ```ts
 const [CounterProvider, useCounter] = createContextProvider((props: { initial: number }) => {